 If you know me, you know I prefer store brands to name brands nine times out of ten.
 In the case of laundry… I'm the opposite!
 With the exception of dryer sheets (they are one in the same, just go with the scent you like), it's worth the money to get name brand.

 I've tried everything on the market, and I see a noticeable difference when I use Tide vs store brands, even Kirkland!
 I really like to use Tide pods when I wash my clothes.
 Yes, I know that they're expensive, so I'll stock up on them at Costco when they're on sale.
 They help to regulate how much soap that I use at a time, so it really saves me money since it keeps me from using too much soap.

 While I love the pods, I do still keep a bottle of normal liquid Tide on hand for presoaking really dirty clothes.
 The pods are great, but they don't work for presoaking.
 I also keep a store brand on-hand.
 I use them for loads like towels, sheets, and other items that don't need the expensive stuff.

 You also need to keep in mind that if your washer is a HE performance washer, you MUST use HE detergent!
 That isn't a marketing gimmick, it will truly mess up your machine if you don't use HE.
 Turn this into one of your laundry hacks so that you don't have to go buy a new washing machine!

 WASH IN COLD WATER

 With the exception of towels and whites, I wash everything in cold water!
 Warm or hot water will set stains, so I always play it safe and wash them in cold.
 This will also help to keep your colors from running (if you have an older machine and are worried about that).
-It also helps you to save money because it?s not using hot water that had to go through the hot water heater.
+It also helps you to save money because it's not using hot water that had to go through the hot water heater.

 HOW TO KEEP WHITES BRIGHT